maryam-19/sentiment-analysis-facebook/README.md

 # sentiment-analysis-facebook
 Sentiment Analysis of a Facebook Page using Python(Vader)

-First of all, I scrapped all the data(comments,replies & reactions) from the Facebook Page named MentalHealthAwarenessPakistan using Graph API Explorer V6.0.
+First of all, I scrapped all the data(comments,replies & reactions) from the Facebook Page named MentalHealthAwarenessPakistan using Graph API Explorer V5.0.
-Stored all the data into a CSV file for further analysis.
+Then stored all the data into a CSV file for further analysis.

 I have then analysed all the comments on the Facebook Page named MentalHealthAwarenessPakistan.
 I have used VADER Librabry to get the polarity scores for each comment.